 Cache Lifetime and Invalidation

-On Anthropic's API, cache entries have a 5-minute TTL that resets on each cache hit.
+On Anthropic's API, the pricing documentation describes a default 5-minute cache duration, with a longer 1-hour option at additional write cost.
 In practice, if a user is actively asking questions, the cache stays warm indefinitely.
 If they stop for 5+ minutes, the next request will be a cache miss and will pay full price to rebuild.

 ┌──────────────────┬────────────────┬─────────────┬────────────────────┐